Vek17/TabletopTweaks-Base/README.md

     * Cleric - Channeler Of The Unknown
         * A fallen cleric archetype that has a unique domain selection, can convert all spells into domain spells, and gets a unique form of channeling that damages ALL things.
     * Magus - Blade Bound
-        * A select group of magi are called to carry a black blade—a sentient weapon of often unknown and possibly unknowable purpose.
+        * A select group of magi are called to carry a black blade-a sentient weapon of often unknown and possibly unknowable purpose.
 These weapons become valuable tools and allies, as both the magus and weapon typically crave arcane power, but as a black blade becomes more aware, its true motivations manifest, and as does its ability to influence its wielder with its ever-increasing ego.
     * Druid - NatureFang
         * A druid/slayer hybrid archetype who trades wild shape for studied target and slayer talents.
     * Warpriest - Divine Commander